DiscontinuedUpdate: Nike Air Max Tailwind 8

 The fit of the Tailwind 7 slightly varies in comparison to the previous model.
 For one, the removal of midfoot overlays makes the upper generally more forgiving.
 The opposite happens in the heel as it is now reinforced with fused on overlays.
 There should still be enough security overall to run in security and comfort in this shoe.
 Runners should love the ample toe room as well.
 Nike offers standard D and B for the men’s and women’s widths.
 Sizing is accurate in this shoe.

 A Waffle outsole is utilized in the Air Max Tailwind 7.
-BRS 1000 carbon rubber occupies the heel for better durability.
+BRS 1000 carbon rubber, the same outsole material found in the Tailwind 8, occupies the heel for better durability.
 Nike uses smaller square lugs compared to past versions for a more aggressive traction on the road.
 There are also deep flex grooves for added flexibility.

 The midsole is made of Cushlon foam that runs the length of the shoe.
 As it is full-length, transition should be improved.
 The cushioning is quite soft with good responsiveness due to the foam pellets that have been compression molded.
 In the heel and the forefoot, just beneath the midsole foam, are thick Air Max or Air units that absorb shock.